cudeso/misp2sentinel/README.md

 }
 ```

-Next there are settings that influence the interaction with the Microsoft Sentinel APIs and set some of the defaults.
+Next there are settings that influence the interaction with the Microsoft Sentinel APIs.

-The settings relevant for the **Graph API** are
+The settings for the **Graph API** are
 - `ms_passiveonly = False`: Determines if the indicator should trigger an event that is visible to an end-user.
   - When set to ‘true,’ security tools will not notify the end user that a 'hit' has occurred.
 This is most often treated as audit or silent mode by security products where they will simply log that a match occurred but will not perform the action.
 This setting no longer exists in the Upload Indicators API.
 - `ms_action = 'alert` : The action to apply if the indicator is matched from within the targetProduct security tool.
   - Possible values are: unknown, allow, block, alert.
 This setting no longer exists in the Upload Indicators API.

-The settings relevant for the **Upload Indicators API**
+The settings for the **Upload Indicators API** are
 - `ms_api_version = "2022-07-01"`: The API version.
 Leave this to "2022-07-01".
 - `ms_max_indicators_request = 100`: Throttling limits for the API.
 Maximum indicators that can be send per request.
 Max.
 100.
 - `ms_max_requests_minute = 100`: Throttling limits for the API.
 Maximum requests per minute.
 Max.
 100.